Navigate My Site:

 A. Your Chambers SAVES GAS when it cooks.
 Whether you're cooking with the gas turned off, on retained heat, or use it like a simple, ordinary range, your CHAMBERS is SUPER-EFFICIENT with it's use of gas.
 Most users report as much as a 1/3 drop in gas consumption used for cooking when they switch to a CHAMBERS.
 With the high cost of energy these days, this is as important to us as it was to those who lived during the Great Depression, when the basic Chambers you have was designed.

 B. Keeping your CHAMBERS insures long-term savings as well.
-For example, if you go out and buy a Whirlpool range (blechhhhh!), you're going to spend around $600.00 for the cheap one.
+For example, if you go out and buy a Whirlpool range (blechhhhh!), you're going to spend around $600.00 for the cheap, crummy one - you know, the one that you get because "it's cheap", even though you KNOW it's JUNK.
 If you get a "good" range, plan on spending around $1,500 to $2,500 (nearly the price it would cost to have your CHAMBERS totally restored, by the way).
+Now, deep down, you KNOW that the Whirlpool is "junk", but you buy it because you can "trust" it to serve you well, but can you, really?

-* Not only will you NEVER be able to get the oven to cook "right" (because it doesn't have the cast iron oven floor yours does which makes your CHAMBERS bake SO evenly, thoroughly, and rapidly), in about 3-5 years, at best 7 or so, it's going to start having problems.
+SO evenly, thoroughly, and rapidly), in about 3-5 years, at best 7 or so, it IS going to start having problems.
 The cheap parts and construction methods (as seen on the popular TV show, "How It's Made") are all going to start taking their toll on the life of your "superior, modern range."
 Pretty soon, things are going to start to go wrong, and when the electronics that control it go bad, forget it!

 * The electronic ignition (which, by the way, WON'T let you light ANYTHING during a power outage on most models), will start to get finicky, before it gets to where it won't work at all.